lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/machine.WDT.rst

 .. class:: WDT(id=0, timeout=5000)

    Create a WDT object and start it.
-The timeout must be given in seconds and the minimum value that is accepted is 1 second.
+The timeout must be given in milliseconds.
    Once it is running the timeout cannot be changed and the WDT cannot be stopped either.

+   Notes: On the esp32 the minimum timeout is 1 second.
+On the esp8266 a timeout cannot be specified, it is determined by the underlying system.
+On rp2040 devices, the maximum timeout is 8388 ms.

 Methods
 -------

-.. method:: wdt.feed()
+.. method:: WDT.feed()

    Feed the WDT to prevent it from resetting the system.
 The application should place this call in a sensible place ensuring that the WDT is